 The climate crisis is essentially a water crisis.
-When we treat it as such, we get new tools to mitigate climate change and adapt to consequences that are unavoidable.
+When we treat it as such, we gain new tools to mitigate climate change and adapt to consequences that are unavoidable.

+Climate change is primarily experienced in the form of too much, or too little, water.
 One of the most important aspects of global warming is how it alters the water cycle.
-Even a relatively small temperature increase can have a significant impact on the water cycle – rainfalls become more unpredictable while droughts and floods become more severe and frequent.
+Even a relatively small temperature increase can have a significant impact on the water cycle, making rainfalls more unpredictable, and droughts and floods more severe and frequent.

 Here are some things we can do:

-- Restore and protect river basins, forests, wetlands, and peatlands so that they don’t turn form carbon sinks to carbon emitters.
+- Restore and protect river basins, forests, wetlands, and peatlands.
+This ensures that they won’t turn form carbon sinks to carbon emitters.

 - Integrate nature in cities.
 Wetlands and trees store carbon and improve groundwater recharge.
 They also help clean water and protect us from floods.